 The first DLC available for Lords of Shadow, it allowed players to play as both Gabriel and Laura.
 Gabriel uses his standard moves and equipment while Laura has the ability to shoot lighting, pass through obstacles by turning into mist and heal HP by feeding on enemies.

 After opening the gate to the fortress, Gabriel and Laura travel through the ancient castle.
 They gather the blood of the three founders in order to open the gate to the Forgotten One's chamber.
 However, only dark beings can enter into the dimension where the Forgotten One is kept.
-To bypass this, Laura asks Gabriel to drink all of her blood.
-As a consequence, Laura dies and is thus freed from her eternal torment, while Gabriel becomes a creature of the night and steps through the gate to confront what awaits him.
+To bypass this, Laura asks Gabriel to drink all of her blood and become a vampire, knowing that her small body does not contain enough blood to allow Gabriel to drink enough to transform while still allowing her enough to survive.
+Without a choice, Gabriel agrees to help Laura commit suicide, and so Laura dies and is thus freed from her eternal torment, while Gabriel begins a slow transformation into a creature of the night, and steps through the gate to confront what awaits him.

-The second and last piece of DLC, it takes place in the Dimensional Rift, the prison where The Forgotten One was sealed.
+The second and last piece of DLC, it takes place in the Dimensional Rift, the prison in the Shadow Plane where the Forgotten One was sealed.

-Gabriel falls down to his knees, feeling pain caused by the presence of the Forgotten One and due to his recent transformation into a vampire.
+Gabriel falls down to his knees, feeling pain caused by his slow transformation into a vampire.

 Shortly after that, a giant white armored hand comes out of the Lava and Gabriel hides behind a rock, while the Forgotten One emerges and starts to climb up the tower-like cave.